OfficeDev/office-js-docs-pr/docs/outlook/tips-for-handling-date-values-in-outlook-add-ins.md

 ## Date-related features for Outlook add-ins

-The aforementioned JavaScript limitation has an implication for you when you use the Office JavaScript API to handle date or time values in add-ins that run in Outlook on Windows (classic or [new](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627)), on Mac, on the web, or on mobile devices.
+The aforementioned JavaScript limitation has an implication for you when you use the Office JavaScript API to handle date or time values in add-ins that run in Outlook on Windows ([new](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627) or classic), on Mac, on the web, or on mobile devices.

 ### Time zones for Outlook clients